Best 1000 Watt Grow Lights – Pictures, Specs, Opinions

 The key to finding the best 1000 watt grow light is to look at the light intensity instead of the number in the title.
 Due to competitive marketing tactics, the number of watts in a grow light’s name doesn’t really mean much.
 Once you find a 1000w grow light with strong intensity, you can check other important factors like light spectrum quality.

 To expand on that, if you browse 1000 watt grow lights on Amazon, you’ll find the light intensity (PAR/PPFD) can vary greatly between lights.
 It’s easy to look at those search results and feel overwhelmed, but luckily I’ve researched and listed the best 1000 watt grow light models for you just below.

-In this guide, we review the best 1000 watt grow light in the market.
-We review LED-based and non-LED-based lighting.
-Let’s get started!
+In this guide, I review the best 1000 watt grow lights in the market.
+I review LED and non-LED lighting.
+Let’s get started:

 Best 1000 Watt HPS Grow Light:

 If you still haven’t warmed up to LED grow light technology, iPower is a leading manufacturer of HPS grow lights, especially in the cannabis industry.
 Over the years they have been making some of the best High-Pressure Sodium (HPS) grow lights.
 This 1000 watt HPS grow light is one of the best HPS lights offered.
 Keep reading to find out why.

 One feature that stands out in iPower 1000 watts grows light is the dimmable electronic ballast which supports 120 Volts and 240 Volts input.
 However, you can be able to dim this grow light to levels you deem suitable for your plants.